 Hugo joined the Trauma Healing Project team in the summer of 2019 as the Healing Arts Program Assistant.
 He has been involved with THP since 2017 as an intern through the Family & Human Services program at the University of Oregon.
-Hugo runs the day to day interactions that take place at the front desk of THP and is always willing to offer help to those who come through the door with a smile.
+Hugo runs the day to day interactions that take place at the front desk of THP and is always willing to offer help with a smile to those who come through the door.
 His duties include the intake processes for THP, creating/running the orientation to the Healing Arts Program, scheduling appts, data entry, and making sure all participants feel welcomed at the Trauma Healing Project.
 He got involved with the Trauma Healing Project because he loved the healing atmosphere as well as THP’s mission to heal and better inform the community at large regarding trauma.

-Hugo is a recent graduate of the Family and Human Services Program at the U of O and eager to make a difference in the community at large.
+Hugo is a recent graduate of the Family and Human Services Program at the U of O and eager to make a difference in the community.
 He is a native Spanish speaker and identifies as a member of the Latinx community.
 He adheres to social justice practices and is actively working towards increasing the inclusion as well as awareness within the Latinx community about the impacts of trauma.
 He has been with many different populations including children, special needs, the homeless, and is still exploring fields to find the population that best suits their personal professional goals.
 He dreams of one day becoming a Counseling Psychologist and offering his services to those who really need it.
 He tries his best to remember everyone’s name and will be happy to help you the best he can once you walk through our door.

 Q: What do you hope to learn from your time at the Trauma Healing Project?

 A: “The ability to further my understanding of trauma informed practices and confidence that my experiences here will help me in the future better serve the community at large.
 I also hope to learn everything I can from the amazing people that work here!”